REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of Reionization: Results

 Beyond the galaxy-integrated measurements, the JWST NIRSpec-IFU observations of our sample allow for an unprecedented view into individual clumps in EoR galaxies.
 The 25 clumps we extract from the \Ha\ or \Hb\ morphologies of our 12 galaxies have circularized radii $0.78-2.15$~kpc, computed as the radii of circles with the pixel area of each clump.
 The stellar masses of the clumps we obtain with SED fitting are in the range $\log(M_{*,\rm tot}/\rm M_{\odot}) = {7.70}-{9.71}$.

 Our spatially resolved measurements of \Xio\ in these star-forming clumps are shown in Figure~\ref{fig:global_resolved} and listed in Table~\ref{table:resolvedXi}.
 The resolved analysis reveals a large range of \Xio\ across individual clumps, from $24.52\pm0.21$ to $26.18\pm0.61$.
-We find differences between global and resolved \Xio\ ranging from $-0.67$~dex to 0.60~dex.
-On average, however, the resolved values are only 0.14~dex lower than the global ones.
+We find differences between global and resolved \Xio\ ranging from $-0.67$~dex to 0.60~dex, \textbf{i.e. resolved measurements can be either higher or lower than the global one.} \textbf{The reason for this is that \Xio\ is a property of individual stellar populations.
+When it is measured on global scales, the emission from all stellar populations is integrated and corrected using a single, galaxy-averaged dust attenuation.
+However, spatially resolved dust corrections applied to local luminosities more accurately trace the spectra of individual stellar populations.
+Together with the fact that \Ha\ and UV luminosities do not maintain a constant ratio across clumps, this leads to different \Xio\ values in global vs. resolved measurements.} On average, however, the resolved values are only 0.14~dex lower than the global ones.
 One interesting outlier is the clump REBELS-08-C, showing an extremely high \logxio = $26.19\pm0.61$.
 While consistent with the global \logxio\ of $25.58\pm0.17$ and the canonical value within $1\sigma$ and $1.5\sigma$, respectively, this result hints at the possible existence of star-forming regions in massive EoR galaxies that are unusually efficient producers of ionizing photons.